 Agent ZigZag by Ben MacIntyre – JlC blurb – “Superb.
 Meticulously researched, splendidly told, immensely entertaining and often very moving”

-A spy among friends by Ben MacIntyre – JlC afterward “[an] excellent portrayal of the Philby-Elliott friendship”
+A Spy among Friends by Ben MacIntyre – JlC afterword “[an] excellent portrayal of the Philby-Elliott friendship”

 The Philby Conspiracy by Bruce Page, David Leitch and Phillip Knightley – JlC cover quote “None of us is yet equal to the dimensions of this scandal.
 Like a great novel, and an unfinished one at that, Kim Philby lives on in us.”

-Hanns and Rudolf: The German Jew and the Hunt for the Kommandant of Auschwitz by Thomas Mann – JlC blurb – “A gripping thriller, an unspeakable crime, an essential history.”
+Hanns and Rudolf: The German Jew and the Hunt for the Kommandant of Auschwitz by Thomas Harding – JlC blurb – “A gripping thriller, an unspeakable crime, an essential history.”

 The Adventures of Sherlock Holmes by Arthur Conan Doyle – JlC introduction – “The modern thriller would have been lost without them.
 With no Sherlock Holmes, would I ever have invented George Smiley?
 And with no Dr. Watson, would I ever have given Smiley his sidekick Peter Guillam?
 I would like to think so, but I doubt it very much.”